zombocom/rundoc/test/fixtures/rails_7/rundoc.md

   $ bin/rundoc build --path test/fixtures/rails_7/rundoc.md
 -->

+>warning
+>As of November 28th, 2022, free Heroku dynos, free Heroku Postgres and free Heroku Data for Redis plans are [no longer available](https://blog.heroku.com/next-chapter).
+>
+>We recommend using our [low-cost plans](https://blog.heroku.com/new-low-cost-plans) to complete this tutorial.
+Eligible students can apply for platform credits through our new [Heroku for GitHub Students program](https://blog.heroku.com/github-student-developer-program).

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 7 on Heroku.
 For information on running previous versions of Rails on Heroku, see the tutorial for [Rails 6.x](getting-started-with-rails6) or [Rails 5.x](getting-started-with-rails5).

 ```